Introduction to Blur in After Effects

 1. Gaussian Blur

-Gaussian was an important and most commonly used blur, just change the value and decide how to apply Vertical only or Horizontal only, the default option is horizontal and vertical.
+Gaussian was an important and most commonly used blur; just change the value and decide how to apply Vertical only or Horizontal only; the default option is horizontal and vertical.

 2. Fast Blur

-Gaussian and Fast blur has the same blur engine, the only advantage in a fast blur is repeat edge pixel function.
+Gaussian and Fast blur has the same blur engine; the only advantage in a fast blur is repeat edge pixel function.

-Fast blur is used to create complete blur we can’t identify the image and repeat edge pixel is an attractive thing in this blur, it is mostly used for background purposes.
+Fast blur is used to create complete blur we can’t identify the image, and repeat edge pixel is an attractive thing in this blur; it is mostly used for background purposes.

-By clicking on the option as shown below in the image we can disable the repeat edge pixel when we disable this option edge smoothness disabled, I hope it won’t look good if we disable Repeat edge pixel.
+By clicking on the option as shown below in the image, we can disable the repeat edge pixel; when we disable this option, edge smoothness disabled; I hope it won’t look good if we disable Repeat edge pixel.

 3. Box Blur

-When we look closely we can see the boxy blur in the below image.
+When we look closely, we can see the boxy blur in the below image.

-The same option repeat edge pixel which has fast blur has existed in box blur also.
+The same option repeat edge pixel, which has fast blur, has existed in box blur also.
 If we disable the repeat edge pixel, the smooth edges will disappear.

-In this process we learn what is blur and how we can use blur and types of blurs, we did two types of methods to make an object blur one is with the help of tracking motion another one is with the help of keyframe animation.
+In this process, we learn what blur is and how we can use blur and types of blurs; we did two types of methods to make an object blur one is with the help of tracking motion another one is with the help of keyframe animation.

 This is a guide to Blur in After Effects.
-Here we discuss the types of blur effect in after effects, how to use blur in after effects and how to trace a blur in keyframe.
+Here we discuss the types of blur effect in after effects, how to use blur in after effects and how to trace a blur in the keyframe.
 You can also go through our other related articles to learn more –